 Learn more about human resources outsourcing (HRO).

-A PEO can be an excellent solution for outsourcing your domestic HR duties but cannot help you expand internationally.
-Nor can a PEO protect you in the case of an international compliance issue.
+A PEO can be an excellent solution for outsourcing your domestic HR duties but are not designed to help you expand internationally.

 Advantages of using a PEO